 - Resolve the case which may entail just apologizing or offering a reimbursement in some way (we don’t recommend this most of the time, but some cases it may be warranted).

-Mistake: Ignoring hashtag trends
+Social Media Mistake #5: Ignoring hashtag trends

 Never jump on a hashtag simply because it’s trending.